 - During term time, the safeguarding lead (or a Deputy) should always be available during school hours for staff to discuss safeguarding concerns.
-Generally, this should be in person but there may be exceptional circumstances where availability via telephone is acceptable - The academy Principal and DSL must ensure there are appropriate cover arrangements for any out of hours / out of term activities safeguarding@hackwood.theharmonytrust.org Any emergencies will be followed up by a member of the safeguarding team.
+Generally, this should be in person but there may be exceptional circumstances where availability via telephone is acceptable - The academy Principal and DSL must ensure there are appropriate cover arrangements for any out of hours / out of term activities

 Holidays - School is not open to pupils during the holidays.
-Email contact can be made using the safeguarding e-mail address -
+Email contact can be made using the safeguarding e-mail address - safeguarding@greenfield.theharmonytrust.org Any emergencies will be followed up by a member of the safeguarding team.

-Hackwood Primary Academy will:
+Greenfield Primary Academy will: